Dean's Profile

 Dean Williams

 Dr. Williams earned a Ph.D. and M.A. in Educational Policy Studies with dual residency in Educational Organization and Leadership from the University of Illinois at Urbana Champaign.
-She holds a Bachelor's of Science degree in Elementary Education from North Carolina Agricultural and Technical State University.
+She holds a Bachelor of Science degree in Elementary Education from North Carolina Agricultural and Technical State University.